goinvo/goinvo.com/src/case-studies/mitre-state-of-us-healthcare.md

 #### Large scale technical storytelling, for a technical audience

-A 12-LCD panel wide touchscreen data wall was the primary display for healthcare walk-throughs.
-The company that provided the interactive panels hogties the software by making it impossible to customize the customer experience… unless they are contracted to design and engineer the new functions.
-Their customer service for everyday problems was very good; the business model is a detriment to innovation, self-curation, and evolving the software from outside their firewall.
+A touchscreen data wall made up of 12 LCD panels side by side was the primary display for healthcare walkthroughs.
+Because the touchscreen software limited customizable experiences, we worked with the company that provided the interactive panels to design and engineer the new functions.
+Although their customer service for everyday problems was very good; the business model at the root of the software limitations is a detriment to innovation, self-curation, and evolving the software from outside their firewall.

-We worked around this closed “feature” by extending the built-in Chrome browser to extend contiguously across all 12 touch screens.
-We then build a custom experience using open web standards at a fraction of the cost, pain, and time.
+We worked around this closed “feature” by extending the built-in Chrome browser to extend contiguously across all 12 touchscreens.
+We then developed a custom experience using open web standards at a fraction of the cost, pain, and time.

 ![Visual walkthrough of the design.](/images/case-studies/mitre/state-of-us-healthcare/mitre_open_health_design_spec.jpg)